realworldocaml/book/other-notes/00-outline.md

         give you more flexibility.
       - *Example*: define a full JSON definition and pretty printer using pattern matching.
-      - Explain how to parsing text into tokens and types using the `ocamllex` and `ocamlyacc` tools.
-Also mention useful alternatives such as Menhir.
-      - *Example*: write a JSON parser.
 1. **Error Handling**:
       - Explain the exceptions system, show how exceptions are defined, thrown and caught.
       - Explain the downsides of exceptions, and how and when to use them.
-      - Explain how to do error handling with values Option and Result.
+      - Explain how to do more explicit error handling using the `Option` and `Result` types.
 1. **Programming with Mutation**:
       - OCaml code can be purely functional, or use side-effects.
         This chapter will be about how to program with side-effects in OCaml.
-      - Introduce references and show how to use them.
+      - Introduce references.
 Describe OCaml's support for imperative code, including `for` and `while` loops and sequencing operations with semicolons.
       - Discuss records in more detail, including an explanation of mutable record fields.
       - Discuss OCaml's other mutable datastructures including arrays, strings, and hashtables.
-      - Eager evaluation, and the `lazy` keyword.
+      - Eager evaluation, and the `lazy` keyword. _[yminsky: this seems out of place, no?]_
 1. **Modules**:
       - A basic introduction to modules, how they show up in the file system, how and why you should use interfaces.